Building a Better Shuswap

 - To disburse the earnings (from annual investment income) to support the activities of not for profit groups operating in the Shuswap area which have charitable tax status or which are sponsored by a separate entity with charitable tax status.

 Following incorporation, the Foundation made application to the Canada Revenue Agency (“CRA”) for charitable tax status under the Income Tax Act (Canada) which was granted in early 1995.
 The Foundation was officially “launched” through a series of public presentations later that year.
-The response by Shuswap area residents was immediately positive and their generosity, together with investment income, has seen the Capital Account grow from less than $200 remaining from the original District grant to its current value of approximately $8,100,000.
+The response by Shuswap area residents was immediately positive and their generosity, together with investment income, has seen the Capital Account grow from less than $200 remaining from the original District grant to its current value of over $10 million (as at June 30, 2023).